SHAP-Guided Kernel Actor-Critic for Explainable Reinforcement Learning: Conclusion

 \section{Conclusion}

-We introduced \emph{RSA2C}, an attribution-aware two–timescale AC algorithm that turns state feature importance into a Mahalanobis distance on an OVK-based policy.
-By instantiating Actor, Value Critic, and Advantage Critic in RKHSs and deriving adaptive signals from RKHS--SHAP (via KME for on-manifold expectations and CME for off-manifold expectations), RSA2C couples sample-efficient learning with interpretability.
-Our analysis provides a global, non-asymptotic convergence guarantee under state perturbations by decomposing the learning gap into an attribution-induced perturbation term and a refined two–timescale convergence term.
+We introduce \emph{RSA2C}, an attribution-aware two-timescale AC algorithm that turns state feature importance into a Mahalanobis distance on an OVK-based policy. {The proposed algorithm is achieved by enhancing sample-efficient learning with interpretability.
+Specifically, we derive adaptive signals from RKHS-SHAP (via KME for on-manifold expectations and CME for off-manifold expectations) by instantiating Actor, Value Critic, and Advantage Critic in RKHSs.} Our analysis provides a global, non-asymptotic convergence guarantee under state perturbations by decomposing the learning gap into an attribution-induced perturbation term and a refined two-timescale convergence term.
 Empirically, across three continuous-control environments, RSA2C remains efficient and stable under injected state perturbations.
-Attribution visualizations further reveal environment-relevant state features, evidencing interpretability. {Extending RSA2C to high-dimensional or pixel-based observations via scalable kernel approximations (e.g., RFFs), and combining kernel-based attributions with deep representations to improve stability and expressiveness, are two promising research directions.}
+Attribution visualizations reveal environment-relevant state features, showing interpretability.
+Extending RSA2C to high-dimensional or pixel-based observations via scalable kernel approximations (e.g., RFFs) and combining kernel-based attributions with deep RL to improve stability and expressiveness are interesting research directions.

 \paragraph{Limitations} The scalability of RKHS-based representations in high-dimensional continuous-control tasks limits RSA2C.
 As the state dimension increases, kernel similarity estimation and sparse dictionary maintenance become increasingly difficult, potentially reducing representation efficiency relative to deep RL, as shown in the results for {Ant-v5}.
 In addition, the memory footprint of RKHS dictionaries will increase with task complexity and long training horizons, which also limits the extension to complex tasks.